 “And also you,” I chanted with the other priests.

 By the time that ceremony had finished, the sun prepared to set.
-Brother William directed the caravan to a nearby village that would take them in for the night.
+Father William directed the caravan to a nearby village that would take them in for the night.
 “The Plain People, they call themselves,” he said.
 “Very kind, very hospitable.
 They do much to support our work.”

 He kept his mask on, his eyes hidden behind shining brown glass.
 If he gazed at Robin a little too long or got misty-eyed, no one noticed.
 For my part, I could still see little.
 As dusk fell, the glass darkened almost to blackness.
 But I could still sense enough to slip away, back to the purification chamber, find the bag I’d hidden, and tuck it into my new robes.

 I really had planned to give the bag to Robin.
 I had the perfect opportunity to do so: when she said goodbye, she hugged me tightly.
 I could easily have snuck the bag into her hand without anyone seeing.

 “I won’t give up on our home,” she whispered.
 “I know you can find a way to save it here.
 I’ll look for a way too.
 We’ll heal it, and we’ll have a future.”